ianchblair/boatAccessories/README.md

 There are files for three types of navigation lamp, to be lit by a 3mm LED mounted through the central hole.

-navStn: for a stern light (degrees), assumed mounted horizontally on the stern
-navPsSmall: for port/starboard lights (identical - assumed to be mounted vertically, on cabin sides.
+navStn  & nabStnCov: for a stern light (degrees), assumed mounted horizontally on the stern navPsSmall & navPsSmallCov: for 112.5 degree port/starboard lights (identical - assumed to be mounted vertically, on cabin sides.
 navMast: 225 degrees for a masthead (note: may require further work - or may not be needed if a painted LED will suffice).

+Note that the *Cov files contain the LED cover, which must be printed in transparent or tranlucent material

 There is also a file for a torroidal lifebelt ("lifebelt").